 Children and families will be supported and reviewed through the Early Help Assessment format, which is currently the assessment process used by the Local Authority.
-Our Family Support Worker can meet informally with parents/carers and children in the first instance and this can be followed by completing the Early Help Assessment.
+Our Designated Safeguarding Lead can meet informally with parents/carers and children in the first instance and this can be followed by completing the Early Help Assessment.
 Following the assessment, families may be supported by a range of professionals from within and beyond school.
 Team Around the Family meetings may be held in school to identify what is working well, what needs to change and to agree actions to help and support families.

-Gaining the views, wishes and feelings of the child is central to our safeguarding policy, and the Family Support Worker also carries out direct work with children, for example completing Voice of the Child.
+Gaining the views, wishes and feelings of the child is central to our safeguarding policy, and our team of staff in school, also carry out direct work with children, for example completing Voice of the Child.

 We are unable to use the DCC Mosaic system which would enable us to enter case notes and documents.
 Access to the system would also flag up concerns.
-As this is unavailable to us, we will contact the local Social Care Office when needed or Starting Point advice line.
+As this is unavailable to us, we will contact the local Social Care Office, when needed, or the Starting Point advice line.

-An important role of the Family Support Worker is to step up the Early Help Assessment to Starting Point, where there has been no improvement to the welfare of the child, and there are escalating concerns around the safety and well-being of a child.
-Where there are immediate Safeguarding concerns, the case will be referred to Starting Point, the county’s single point access for safeguarding referrals, following consultation with the Designated Safeguarding Leads in School.
+The Early Help Assessment will be passed to Starting Point, the county’s single point access for safeguarding referrals, where there has been no improvement to the welfare of the child, and there are escalating concerns around the safety and well-being of a child.
+Where there are immediate safeguarding concerns, the case will be referred to Starting Point following consultation with the Designated Safeguarding Leads in School.

 We also provide support for individual pupils through the Derbyshire Positive Play and Nurture programme.
 We work closely with other agencies who can provide more specialist support for our families, for example, CAMHS and Crossroads.
 We can also signpost support groups and parenting courses on offer in the local area.